 One thing that I can say with certainty, is that you will one day come across asbestos when exploring abandoned buildings.

 Knowing how to identify it and protect yourself from it will be incredibly helpful and beneficial to your health.

 Even though asbestos is only harmful when you’ve been around it for long periods of time, there are still some dangers to inhaling it in small quantities.
 Which is entirely possible for us urban explorers.

 I urge you to go and read that post and familiarize yourself with asbestos.
-Know where it most commonly found, what it looks like, and how to protect yourself from it.
+Know where it is most commonly found, what it looks like, and how to protect yourself from it.